Monash IVF FAQs relating to COVID-19

 - I have respiratory and / or viral symptoms

-No, please do not attend.
-Please take your temperature, self-isolate at home and contact your clinic or Monash IVF on 1800 628 533.
-If your symptoms are only mild “cold” like symptoms (runny nose and sore throat) and you have no fever (your temperature is not 37.4 degrees C or higher) we may still proceed with treatment.
+If you are sick and think you might have COVID-19, please do not attend our clinic.
+Check your symptoms using Healthdirect's Coronavirus (COVID-19) Symptom Checker and follow their instructions.
+Please let our team know, so that they can talk you through the potential impact on your cycle.
+If your symptoms are only mild "cold" like symptoms (runny nose and sore throat) and you have no fever (your temperature is not 37.4 degrees C or higher) we may still proceed with treatment.
 This decision will be made on a case-by-case basis.
-Do not attend any appointments before discussing your symptoms with us.
+Please do not attend any appointments before discussing your symptoms with us.

-If you have any viral symptoms or a fever you must not attend your consultation – please call and discuss your situation with the clinic instead.
+If you have any viral symptoms or a fever you must not attend in person consultations – please call and discuss your situation with the clinic instead.

 For treatment consent forms and other documentation that need to be signed, we may be able to arrange that at your next in-person appointment, such as oocyte retrieval or embryo transfer.
 Your clinic will advise this on a case by case basis.

-16) What happens if I have already commenced a stimulated IVF cycle and become unwell with flu like symptoms and/or a fever?
+6) What happens if I have already commenced a stimulated IVF cycle or am booked in for a frozen embryo transfer, intrauterine insemination or ovulation induction and become unwell with flu like symptoms and/or a fever?

 Please note that medications such as paracetamol (Panadol) and other anti-inflammatories (Nurofen etc.) may hide a temperature for four hours.
 Please take your temperature at least 4 hours after taking these types of medications.